hy6356/OpenStack-Grizzly-Install-Guide-CN/OpenStack_Grizzly_Install_Guide.rst

    #Keystone
    CREATE DATABASE keystone;
    GRANT ALL ON keystone.* TO 'keystoneUser'@'%' IDENTIFIED BY 'keystonePass';
+   GRANT ALL ON keystone.* TO 'keystoneUser'@'localhost' IDENTIFIED BY 'keystonePass';

    #Glance
    CREATE DATABASE glance;
    GRANT ALL ON glance.* TO 'glanceUser'@'%' IDENTIFIED BY 'glancePass';
+   GRANT ALL ON glance.* TO 'glanceUser'@'localhost' IDENTIFIED BY 'glancePass';

    #Quantum
    CREATE DATABASE quantum;
    GRANT ALL ON quantum.* TO 'quantumUser'@'%' IDENTIFIED BY 'quantumPass';
+   GRANT ALL ON quantum.* TO 'quantumUser'@'localhost' IDENTIFIED BY 'quantumPass';

    #Nova
    CREATE DATABASE nova;
    GRANT ALL ON nova.* TO 'novaUser'@'%' IDENTIFIED BY 'novaPass';
+   GRANT ALL ON nova.* TO 'novaUser'@'localhost' IDENTIFIED BY 'novaPass';

    #Cinder
    CREATE DATABASE cinder;
    GRANT ALL ON cinder.* TO 'cinderUser'@'%' IDENTIFIED BY 'cinderPass';
+   GRANT ALL ON cinder.* TO 'cinderUser'@'localhost' IDENTIFIED BY 'cinderPass';

    quit;